-Caacupe is the religious centre of Paraguay.
+Caacupe is the religious center of Paraguay.
 For most of the year, it is a quiet country town.
-Then in December for a couple of weeks, the town is filled with pilgrims coming to visit the Virgin of Caacupe for the Feast of the Immaculate Conception.
+Then in December, for a couple of weeks, the town is filled with pilgrims coming to visit the Virgin of Caacupe for the Feast of the Immaculate Conception.

 What is Caacupe like?